quic-noise-wg/quic-noise-spec/README.md

 # QUIC Noise

+> [!NOTE]
+> The QUIC Noise working group is not affilated with the QUIC working group or with the Noise authors.

 ## Introduction to QUIC

 [QUIC] is a new transport protocol that has many desirable features in modern peer-to-peer (P2P) networks.